azimuttapp/azimutt/public/blog/embed-your-database-diagram-anywhere/article.md

 Sharing page with your schema embed or even directly the embed url will largely ease your communication.
 For example, I created a confluence page at Doctolib with our database schema, so developers could search for it on confluence and see it directly and interactively.
 Much easier than explaining to everybody that Azimutt exists, he/she can grab the structure.sql, import it, and then create a few layouts.
 I had an overwhelming feedback doing that 🎉 Maybe you should try it yourself too ^^

-All this is great, but working daily with other people and a database schema that is always evolving can be challenging, as the Azimutt project is not, at least automatically.
+All this is great, but working daily with other people and a database schema that is always evolving can be challenging, as the Azimutt project is not, at least not automatically.
 You don't want to see an outdated diagram, and you don't want to update it every day either...

 One solution there, this one is just for you, fellow readers that went until the end of this article.
-The feature is still hidden is, but instead of giving your Azimutt project to the embed url, you can directly give your SQL schema.
-For that, just replace the `project-url` parameter with a `source-url` parameter pointing towards your database schema, and tada:
+The feature is still hidden, but instead of giving your Azimutt project to the embed url, you can directly give your SQL schema.
+For that, just replace the `project-url` parameter with a `source-url` parameter pointing at your database schema, and the *full* mode allowing you to [explore it fully](./how-to-explore-your-database-schema-with-azimutt), it can be very convenient:

 <iframe width="100%" height="550px" src="https://azimutt.app/embed?source-url=https://raw.githubusercontent.com/azimuttapp/azimutt/main/public/samples/gospeak.sql&mode=full" title="Embedded Azimutt diagram" frameborder="0" allowtransparency="true" allowfullscreen="true" scrolling="no" style="box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); border-radius:5px;"></iframe>

-You have a fresh project, created from your dynamically parsed schema 🥳
+You now have a fresh project, created from your dynamically parsed schema 🥳

 The drawback here is you can't provide predefined settings and layouts.
 But stay tuned, Azimutt is always improving...
-And even more if you come, [discuss]({{azimutt_tweeter}}) and [provide some feedback]({{feedback_link}}) ❤️
+And even more if you come, [discuss]({{azimutt_twitter}}) and [provide some feedback]({{feedback_link}}) ❤️